The Twilight Zone Tower of Terror: Engineering

-Ride experience
+Disney's Hollywood Studios version

 Queue and preshow

 In the American and European versions of the attraction, guests make their way to the dilapidated Hollywood Tower Hotel through the front gate to enter the queue through overgrown gardens and then enter the hotel lobby.
 Once in the lobby, guests are ushered to the hotel library, which houses the hotel's collection of books and antiques.
 With a crash of thunder and lightning, the power in the library goes out, except for a television set which crackles into life and plays the opening sequence from the fourth and fifth seasons of The Twilight Zone, hosted by Rod Serling.
-The episode depicts the events of a stormy night in Hollywood 1939, where a lightning bolt strikes the tower and causes five people—an actor, a singer, a child star, her nanny, and a hotel bellhop—to vanish from the elevator, along with an entire wing of the building.
+The episode depicts the events of a stormy night in Hollywood 1939, where a powerful lightning bolt strikes the hotel and causes five people—an actor, a singer, a child star, her nanny, and a hotel bellhop—to vanish from the elevator, along with an entire wing of the building.
 Serling then tells guests that they'll be stepping in a maintenance service elevator to become the stars of an episode of The Twilight Zone.
 The television then turns off and then guests are directed through to the boiler room to board the elevator.